Designing A Robust Reaction Furnace

 Sulfur plant reliability is greatly influenced by the reliability of two interconnected pieces of equipment, the thermal reactor (TR) and the waste heat boiler (WHB).
 Over the past fifteen years, PMI’s engineers have developed performance metrics that must be satisfied to ensure robust WHB operations , defined as successful operation between planned turnarounds, without failures.
-Alongside these metrics is an analysis framework that allows quantification through the use of complex numerical models.
-Rules-of-thumb (lightly defined metrics) for robust TR operation, such as flame shape and stability, O2 enrichment level and reactor retention time, have been developed within the industry.
-To this point, most complex numerical models developed to study these metrics for TRs have been necessarily limited in scope due to the computing requirements required to study these phenomena.
+Alongside these metrics is an analysis framework that allows quantification of the metrics through the use of complex numerical models.
+Rules-of-thumb (lightly defined metrics) for robust TR operation, such as flame shape and stability, O2 enrichment level and reactor retention time, have been developed within the industry, but to this point, most complex numerical models developed to study TR performance metrics have been necessarily limited in scope due to the computing requirements required to study these phenomena.
 With the knowledge that TR operations can have a significant impact on WHB reliability, the authors set about to develop an analysis framework to allow quantification of TR metrics in engineering rather than research time scales.

-This paper introduces this framework to the industry for the first time through the analysis of a TR with known problematic operations.
-Through a series of analyses, the TR was studied at different rates and in different geometric configurations, to investigate possible methods to achieve successful operation.
+This paper introduces a framework for computational evaluation of TR performance metrics to the industry for the first time through the analysis of a TR with known problematic operations.
+Through a series of analyses, the TR was studied at different rates and in different geometric configurations to investigate possible methods to achieve successful operation.
 The framework successfully predicted the cause of the problematic operation.
-It is also capable of quantifying the effect of changes on the reactor’s chemical operation, primarily through ammonia destruction.
-The paper also demonstrates how this analysis framework can be used to not only study problem TRs, but also to optimize throughput without modifying the reactor’s steel.
+The framework is also capable of quantifying the effect of changes on the reactor’s chemical operation, primarily through ammonia destruction.
+The paper also demonstrates how this analysis framework can be used to not only study problematic TRs, but also to optimize throughput without modifying the reactor’s steel.

-American Petroleum Institute (API) Standard 521, Pressure‐relieving and Depressuring Systems (current edition: 2014) is being revised to include information regarding Sulfur Recovery Unit (SRU) Reaction Furnace Waste Heat Boiler (WHB) tube rupture developed process side overpressure and other updates.
+American Petroleum Institute (API) Standard 521, Pressure‐relieving and Depressuring Systems (current edition: 2014), is being revised to include information regarding Sulfur Recovery Unit (SRU) Reaction Furnace Waste Heat Boiler (WHB) tube rupture developed through process side overpressure.
 The proposed modifications regarding the SRU Reaction Furnace WHB were first balloted in the spring of 2015.
 Once all of the changes are balloted and approved, a new edition of API 521 will be issued in 2019 at the earliest.
 The modifications to API 521 that were balloted state that the user should evaluate the system to determine if the system can relieve a rate equivalent to double the cross sectional area of a single tube in the WHB without exceeding the corrected hydrotest pressure of the reaction furnace and other low‐pressure side equipment.
 The proposed modifications suggest that Steady State analysis be completed first.
-If the steady state analysis predicts that the corrected hydrotest pressure will be exceeded it is suggested that other methods such as Dynamic analysis can be completed.
+If the steady state analysis predicts that the corrected hydrotest pressure will be exceeded, it is suggested that other methods such as Dynamic Analysis should be completed.
 The proposed modifications also state that an alternative to dynamic analysis would be the application of ASME Section VIII, Division 1 UG‐140 Overpressure Protection by System Design.
 The proposed modifications do not provide any real guidance on how the analysis should be done or suggested scenarios and sequences for the various analyses that should be completed.
 This paper focuses on the authors’ understanding of how the overpressure analysis should be completed and provides a flowchart with a suggested sequence for the analysis.
 The bulk of this paper was originally developed and submitted to API for possible inclusion in the modifications to API 521 to provide guidance for engineers that are responsible for evaluation of tube ruptures in new and existing SRU reaction furnace WHBs.
-After consideration, the information was rejected, by the API 521 Task Group, from inclusion in API 521 because it was risk based direction, utilizing ASME Code Case 2211 addressing UG 140 Overpressure Protection by System Design and WRC Bulletin 498 Guidance on the Application of Code Case 2211 ‐ Overpressure Protection by Systems Design.
-This paper provides guidance for evaluating overpressure scenarios due to a WHB double ended tube failure including a suggested sequence for analysis flowchart and examples.
+After consideration, the information was rejected by the API 521 Task Group from inclusion in API 521 because it was risk-based direction, utilizing ASME Code Case 2211 addressing UG 140 Overpressure Protection by System Design and WRC Bulletin 498 Guidance on the Application of Code Case 2211 ‐ Overpressure Protection by Systems Design.
+This paper provides guidance for evaluating overpressure scenarios due to a WHB double-ended tube failure, including a suggested sequence for analysis flowchart and examples.

 The reliability of Sulfur Recovery Units (SRUs) is ever more important for maintaining acceptable environmental discharge criteria.
 The SRUs used in gas conditioning and refining applications are typically based on the Claus process, employing a reaction furnace (RF) and fire tube type waste heat boiler (WHB).